bharatsdev/microservices/README.md

 	- docker-compose up  --force-recreate --build

 ## Configuration
   Port for each Service should be unique.

-Spring Boot
+        Spring Boot Application

 ## Service Endpoints
 	 - http://localhost:8766